New York Banks That Don’t Use ChexSystems

 The Best Non-ChexSystems Banks in New York

-The best non-ChexSystems and second chance banks for New Yorkers are CIT Bank, Chime, and BBVA (now PNC Bank).
-We recommend starting your research with these three, since they offer very competitive accounts with high approval rates.
+The best non-ChexSystems and second chance banks for New Yorkers are Chime, and BBVA (now PNC Bank).
+We recommend starting your research with these two, since they offer very competitive accounts with high approval rates.

 BBVA (PNC Bank)

 BBVA (now PNC Bank) has great options when it comes to second chance accounts.
-While CIT Bank and Chime are relatively new companies, PNC Bank has been around since 1983.
+While Chime is relatively new company, PNC Bank has been around since 1983.
 They are currently the 7th largest bank in the US, and have many locations all around the country.

 As for their products, our top recommendation is the VirtualWallet.
 By default, VirtualWallet includes both a checking and savings account, though you could also just have one of the two.
 We definitely recommend having both, since their Spend account is great for handling everyday checking activities, and their Growth account is perfect for storing longer-term savings.